Importing Translated Resource Files

-- Click Start another upload to upload more translations in the same locale.
-Click Close to close the dialog and commence importing translations for another locale by repeating from step 5.
+- Click Start another upload to upload more translations in the same language.
+Click Close to close the dialog and commence importing translations for another language by repeating from step 5.

 If there is an error message, it may be the result of one or more of the following:

 The most common import error is placeholder mismatch.
 This may be caused by having different placeholder directives in the original and translated files.
 If a later import has no errors, these issues will be resolved automatically.

 Another possible cause of a placeholder mismatch error is if the number of placeholders in the source is different from the number of placeholders in the target.
 If this error is flagged, the strings will still be imported but they will automatically be the first step in the language workflow, regardless if you chose published on step 8 above.